 Seasonal reward events are also held, this might be a celebratory meal, or an invite only event or trip.
-(Currently not possible due to COVID restrictions)

 Year 11 Prom

 At the end of each academic year, the Year 11 prom is held to celebrate the successes of the year, mark the end of Year 11 exams and highlight the culmination of eleven years of schooling.
 Invitations to the Year 11 Prom are used as a reward strategy and only students who have met a set of positive climate criteria are invited to attend.